Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   IP address.
 Futhermore, this number may be defaulted to be set too high if encryption is enabled and the machine cannot handle processing multiple threads in parallel.
+- Using SAS keys may provide the best performance as the script bypasses the Azure Storage Python SDK and uses requests/urllib3 directly with Azure Storage endpoints.
 - As of requests 2.6.0 and Python versions < 2.7.9 (i.e., interpreter found
   on default Ubuntu 14.04 installations), if certain packages are installed, as those found in ``requests[security]`` then the underlying ``urllib3`` package will utilize the ``ndg-httpsclient`` package which will use `pyOpenSSL`_.
 This will ensure the peers are `fully validated`_.
 However, this incurs a rather larger performance penalty.
 If you understand the potential security risks for disabling this behavior due to high performance requirements, you can either remove ``ndg-httpsclient`` or use the script in a ``virtualenv`` environment without the ``ndg-httpsclient`` package.
   Python versions >= 2.7.9 are not affected by this issue.
+These warnings can be suppressed using ``--disable-urllib-warnings``, but is not recommended unless you understand the security implications.

 .. _pyOpenSSL: https://urllib3.readthedocs.org/en/latest/security.html#pyopenssl
 .. _fully validated: https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning